Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: SUPPORTING INFORMATION

+Interactions followed the same scheme as in two dimensions: stiff, purely repulsive host-host and host-carrier interactions stabilized the host crystal, while softened carrier-carrier interactions promoted correlated carrier motion.
+After equilibration, microcanonical production runs were performed.\\

-We first characterize the high-temperature transport regime and its dependence on dimensionality for the small-carrier system (carrier size $\sigma_\mathrm{C} = 0.154$), where steric constraints are minimal.
-Figure~\ref{fig:fig2-supply_2d-3D} compares the carrier diffusivity $D$ as a function of inverse temperature $1/T$ in two dimensions at packing fraction $\phi = 0.85$ (Fig.~\ref{fig:fig2-supply_2d-3D}\textit{A}) and in three dimensions at volume fraction $\phi_v = 0.62$ (Fig.~\ref{fig:fig2-supply_2d-3D}\textit{B}), using identical interaction parameters and carrier size.
+\textbf{High-temperature transport of carriers in 2D and 3D systems.} We first characterize the high-temperature transport regime and its dependence on dimensionality for the small-carrier system (carrier size $\sigma_\mathrm{C} = 0.154$), where steric constraints are minimal.
+Figure~\ref{fig:fig2-supply_2d-3D} compares the carrier diffusivity $D$ as a function of inverse temperature $1/T$ in two dimensions at packing fraction $\phi = 0.85$ (Fig.~\ref{fig:fig2-supply_2d-3D}\textit{A}) and in three dimensions at volume fraction $\phi_\mathrm{volume} = 0.62$ (Fig.~\ref{fig:fig2-supply_2d-3D}\textit{B}), using identical interaction parameters and carrier size (see ``Materials and Methods'' in main text).

-In both dimensions, the diffusivity initially follows an activated, Arrhenius-like behavior at low temperatures, reflecting carrier motion constrained by the crystalline host lattice.
+In both cases, the diffusivity initially follows an activated, Arrhenius-like behavior at low temperatures, reflecting carrier motion constrained by the crystalline host lattice.
 Upon increasing temperature, the system enters an intermediate sublattice-melting regime in which carrier mobility increases rapidly while the host lattice remains largely intact.
 In three dimensions, the additional configurational freedom smooths this low-temperature crossover, such that the deeply activated regime evident in two dimensions is compressed to lower temperatures and not fully resolved within the accessible simulation window.
-Following full melting of the host lattice, the diffusivity does not saturate but instead crosses over into a distinct high-temperature transport regime characterized by a nearly linear increase of D with temperature.
+Following full melting of the host lattice, the diffusivity does not saturate, but instead crosses over into a distinct high-temperature transport regime characterized by a nearly linear increase of diffusivity $D$ with temperature $T$.